surniaulula/wpsso/readme.txt

 = 6.18.0-dev.1 =

-(2020/01/22) Added a new "Schema Type" select option in the Document SSO metabox.
+(2020/01/22) Added a new "Schema Type" select option and removed the Schema "Description" option in the Document SSO metabox.

 = 6.17.0 =